-Spectral Libraries¶
+Spectral Libraries#

-See Database contents for a summary what is included in the database.
+A number of spectral libraries have been include in speXtra.
+See database-contents for a summary what is included in the database.

 To list the names of the libraries included in the database

-from spextra import Database
+from spextra import spextra_database

 {'ref': 'A library of reference stars',